sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

     CVRFPID-0008

 ### 3.1.10 References Type

+    "references_t": {
+      "title": "List of references",
+      "description": "Holds a list of references.",
+      "type": "array",
+      "minItems": 1,
+      "items": {
+        "title": "Reference",
+        "description": "Holds any reference to conferences, papers, advisories, and other resources that are related and considered related to either a surrounding part of or the entire document and to be of value to the document consumer.", "type": "object",
+        "required": [
+          "url",
+          "description"
+        ],
+        "properties": {
+          "description": {
+            "title": "Description of reference",
+            "description": "What does this reference refer to?", "type": "string",
+            "minLength": 1
+          },
+          "type": {
+            "title": "Type of reference",
+            "description": "Indicates whether the reference points to the same document or vulnerability in focus (depending on scope) or to an external resource.", "type": "string",
+            "default": "external",
+            "enum": [
+              "external",
+              "self"
+            ]
+          },
+          "url": {
+            "title": "URL of reference",
+            "description": "Provides the URL for the reference.", "type": "string",
+            "format": "uri"
+          }
+        }
+      }
+    },

 The References (`references_t`) type provides a list of Reference objects.
 Value type is array with 1 or more items.